microtrain/bootcamp/10-MySQL/05-MySQLWithPHP.md

 ## Exercise

-Add a blog to the example.com project.
+Add full CRUD functionality to the example.com project.